eclipse-researchlabs/brain-iot-tutorials/_tutorial/05-quickstart.md

 ### Download

-The `admin-user-interface` git repository contains a useful `app-test` that runs a whole BRAIN-IoT system in a single container.
+The `admin-user-interface` git repository contains a useful `app.test` that runs a whole BRAIN-IoT system in a single container.

 Clone the [admin-user-interface](https://git.repository-pert.ismb.it/BRAIN-IoT/admin-user-interface){:target="_blank"} from GitLab and change directory into `admin-user-interface`.